Skip to content

 R100Tasting (6 wines)

-Factoid The Rubicon vintage on a steakhouse wine list is one of the most reliable shorthand markers of a serious South African restaurant.
-If they don't have at least one Meerlust Rubicon vintage, the wine programme is not serious.
-If they have three or more vintages going back 10+ years, you are in good hands.
+Factoid Rubicon is a handy test of a South African restaurant's wine list.
+If they don't stock at least one vintage of it, the list is not serious.
+If they have three or more, going back ten years or further, you are in very good hands.

 Address33 Baden Powell Drive (R310), Stellenbosch